-This late-night Parisian bistro serves up live jazz music alongside classic but contemporary French cuisine.
-Daily prix-fixe menus and...
+This late-night Parisian bistro serves up live jazz alongside classic but contemporary French cuisine.
+The clientele is sophisticated...

 92 South St · interesting places nearby

 Calamus Bookstore information

 The Greek deity Calamus was transformed with grief into a reed when his lover drowned.
 The character inspired Walt Whitman’s 'Calamus' poems, which celebrate gay love.
 And now he has inspired Boston’s biggest and best LGBT bookstore.
 With a full calendar of author talks and art exhibitions, as well as a regular electronic newsletter, Calamus is not only a bookstore, but also a community center.